 - 1. Ability to use techniques, skills, and modern networking tools necessary for network analysis, design and management. - 2.
 Ability to identify, formulate and solve network design problems - 3.
 Ability to analyze and design an enterprise network that meets desired requirements. - 4.
-Design a network for a small business. - 5.
+Listing out the steps in a typical network design process. - 5.
+Describe the devices and systems that should be analyzed when gathering network requirements. - 6.
+Create a logical network design. - 7.
+Develop a Physical Network Design Specification. - 8.
+Design a network for a small business. - 9.
 Evaluate a large network and determine potential problems.